«color» Component Type

 Actions are special component methods that can be triggered both programmatically (by directly calling the function) or by user interaction with a trigger component.
 Each action is associated with a specific behavior that can be performed on the component.

-The number component type supports the following actions:
+The color component type supports the following actions:

 (Async) export (Action)